dgerosa/filltex/JOSS/paper.md

  # Summary

 `filltex` is a simple tool to fill LaTex reference lists with records from the ADS and INSPIRE databases.
-ADS and INSPIRE are the most common databases used among the theoretical physics and astronomy scientific communities, respectively. `filltex` automatically looks for all citation labels present in a tex document and, by means of web-scraping, downloads  all the required citation records from either of the two databases. `filltex` significantly speeds up the LaTex scientific writing workflow, as all required actions (compile the tex file, fill the bibliography, compile the bibliography, compile the tex file again) are automated in a single command.
-We also provide an integration of `filltex` for the macOS LaTex editor TexShop.
+ADS [@ADS] and INSPIRE [@INSPIRE] are the most common databases used among the theoretical physics and astronomy scientific communities, respectively. `filltex` automatically looks for all citation labels present in a tex document and, by means of web-scraping, downloads  all the required citation records from either of the two databases. `filltex` significantly speeds up the LaTex scientific writing workflow, as all required actions (compile the tex file, fill the bibliography, compile the bibliography, compile the tex file again) are automated in a single command.
+We also provide an integration of `filltex` for the macOS LaTex editor TexShop [@TexShop].

  # References